North Carolina Film Office: Responsibilities

 The North Carolina Film Office has 3 main responsibilities: market the State of North Carolina, serve the film industry, and serve the State of North Carolina.
 The office actively works to create a healthy climate in which to grow film industry economic development.
 A marketing agency as well, the film office educates the film industry on North Carolina's incentives program, promotes the state's infrastructure, and showcases North Carolina's diverse locations.

 Projects (including film, television and commercial) are actively recruited and nurtured by the office.
 The office encourages industry-related companies to headquarter or have satellite companies in the state.
 The office ultimately serves the State of North Carolina by keeping and creating jobs in North Carolina for film crew and related businesses.
 As such, the film office must serve the film industry in an efficient and engaging capacity.
 The office hosts location scouts for producers and also provides on-the-ground assistance before and during filming.
 The North Carolina Film Office is the official liaison between the industry and state agencies for state property use, highway assistance, and other issues.

-The office has always maintained sophisticated communications with the film industry.
-Not only has it maintained an informative website, but also it has supported the Full Frame Documentary Film Festival and for 9 years sponsored the American Film Market.
-Every spring the office participates in the Locations Trade Show hosted by the Association of Film Commissioners International in Santa Monica, CA. Members of the office make regular trips to Los Angeles, CA to meet with producers and also visit Park City, UT every January to network at the Sundance Film Festival.